MAT 100 (3 credits)

 MAT 230 (4 credits)

 This course is an introduction to limits, continuity, differentiation, integration and their applications.
-Prerequisite: four years high school mathematics or MAT 131, or satisfactory score on the Mathematics Placement Test.
+Prerequisite: MAT 131 with grade of C or better, or satisfactory score on the Mathematics Placement Test.

 MAT 231 (4 credits)

 This course includes applications and techniques of integration, derivatives and integrals of trigonometric, exponential and logarithmic functions.
 Techniques of integration.
-Prerequisite: MAT 230.
+Prerequisite: MAT 230 with grade of C or better.

 MAT 240 (3 credits)